October 18, 2024

 JOHN BOKOR HIGHLY COMMENDED IN THE EMSLA ART AWARD

-John Bokor has been awarded a highly commended in the 2018 EMSLA prize.
+Congratulations to John Bokor who has been awarded a highly commended in the 2018 EMSLA prize.

 Now in its twelfth year, the Eutick Memorial Still Life Award comes to Wollongong to coincide with the city’s signature festival, Viva La Gong.
 Judged annually by critic and art historian John McDonald, the EMSLA has added prestige to the festival and increased still life’s importance as a genre in art.